Skip to main content

 L’Oréal Portugal Medals of Honor for Women in Science

-This initiative has its origins in a partnership between L'Oréal and UNESCO, signed in 1998, "L'Oréal-UNESCO For Women in Science".
-In 2004, the L'Oréal Portugal Medals of Honor for Women in Science appeared in Portugal, an initiative that brings together L'Oréal Portugal, the UNESCO National Commission and the FCT - Foundation for Science and Technology.
-In 16 years, 57 young female researchers have been awarded in Portugal.
+This initiative stems from a partnership between L'Oréal and UNESCO, established in 1998, called "L'Oréal-UNESCO For Women in Science."
+In 2004, the L'Oréal Portugal Medals of Honor for Women in Science were created in Portugal, an initiative that brings together L'Oréal Portugal, the National Commission for UNESCO, and the FCT - Foundation for Science and Technology.
+In 16 years, 57 young researchers have been awarded in Portugal.

-Winners of the 17th edition of the L'Oréal Portugal Medals of Honor for Women in Science:
+Winners of the 17th edition of L'Oréal Portugal Medals of Honor for Women in Science:

 Joana Carvalho